stefan-m-lenz/BoltzmannMachines.jl/README.md

 ### Monitoring the learning process

 The functions of the form `monitor*!` can be used for monitoring a property of the model during the learning process.
-The following words, corresponding to properties, may stand in place of `*`:
+The following words, corresponding to the denominated properties, may stand in place of `*`:

 * `freeenergy`
 * `exactloglikelihood`